NewFuture/my-stickers/website/src/markdown/privacy.md

-# Privacy Policy

-## Custom Stickers Extension for Microsoft Teams Application, Privacy Statement
+## My Stickers Extension for Microsoft Teams Application, Privacy Statement

 ### Effective date: November 11, 2019

-This Privacy Policy describes Sticker practices regarding the collection, use and disclosure of the information we collect from you when you use Custom Stickers Extension in Microsoft Teams Application.
+This Privacy Policy describes Sticker practices regarding the collection, use and disclosure of the information we collect from you when you use My Stickers Extension in Microsoft Teams Application.
 The data you transfer to or our server and any information you provide for this purpose, is a serious responsibility, and this is how we will be handing it.